johlju/johlju.github.io/_pages/about.md

 PowerShell DSC resource modules in the
 [DSC Resource Kit](https://github.com/PowerShell/DscResources).
 During the 2018
-between the month of April and June I got the opportunity to work full time with the PowerShell DSC team on the
+between the month of April and June I got the opportunity to work full time with the PowerShell DSC Team on the
 [DSC Resource Kit](https://github.com/PowerShell/DscResources).
 It has been an amazing experience.